 SWE mission is to:

-- Expand the image of the engineering profession as a positive force in improving the quality of life Demonstrate the value of diversity
+- Stimulate women to achieve full potential in careers as engineers and leaders Expand the image of the engineering profession as a positive force in improving the quality of life Demonstrate the value of diversity

 - SWE champions the value of diversity by being the catalyst for change.